-- X\design (np.array) Design space (feature matrix) - models (list) Machine learning models - ndim (int) Number of objectives - epsilon (Union[list, float], optional) Epsilon hyperparameter.
+- X\design (np.array) Design space (feature matrix) - (List[CatBoostRegressor] (models) Machine learning models.
+You need to provide a list of CatBoost regressors.
+The regressors need to use the RMSEWithUncertainty loss. - ndim (int) Number of objectives - epsilon (Union[list, float], optional) Epsilon hyperparameter.
 Defaults to 0.01. - delta (float, optional) Delta hyperparameter.
 Defaults to 0.05. - beta\scale (float, optional) Scaling parameter for beta.
 If not equal to 1, the theoretical guarantees do not necessarily hold.
 Also note that the parametrization depends on the kernel type.
-Defaults to 1/9. - goals (List[str], optional) If a list, provide "min" for every objective that shall be minimized and "max" for every objective that shall be maximized.
+Defaults to 1/9.

+- goals (List[str], optional) If a list, provide "min" for every objective that shall be minimized and "max" for every objective that shall be maximized.
 Defaults to None, which means that the code maximizes all objectives. - coef\var\threshold (float, optional) Use only points with a coefficient of variation below this threshold in the classification step.
-Defaults to 3. - opt (function, optional) Optimizer function for the GPR parameters.
-If None (default), then we will use 'gpflow.optimizers.Scipy()' - opt\kwargs (dict, optional) Keyword arguments passed to the optimizer.
-If None, PyePAL will pass ["maxiter": 100] - n\jobs (int) Number of parallel threads that are used to fit the GPR models.
-Defaults to 1.
+Defaults to 3. - virtual\ensembles\count (int, optional) Number of virtual ensemble models.
+Defaults to 10.